stayt1/stayt1.github.io/index.md

 Hello there🫡!
 Wish you have a nice day 😁!

 I'm Tao Yang (pronounced tau young).
 I am currently a Master's candidate in the [Crypto and System Lab](https://github.com/CSSLabNKU) at [Nankai University](https://www.nankai.edu.cn/), fortunate to be supervised by [Prof. Ding Wang](http://wangdingg.weebly.com/).
-Prior to this, I studied at Nankai University, School of Statistics and Data Science, majoring in Data Science and Big Data Technology advised by Prof. [Di Wang](https://shao3wangdi.github.io/) at KAUST, [Jun Xu](https://csjunxu.github.io/) and [Zhenglu Yang](https://bigdata.nankai.edu.cn/yangzl/list.htm) at NKU.
+Prior to this, I studied at Nankai University, School of Statistics and Data Science, majoring in Data Science and Big Data Technology fortunate to be advised by Prof. [Di Wang](https://shao3wangdi.github.io/) at KAUST, [Jun Xu](https://csjunxu.github.io/) and [Zhenglu Yang](https://bigdata.nankai.edu.cn/yangzl/list.htm) at NKU.
 I also have extensive practical experience at the [Kwai Technology](https://www.kwai.com/), China Mobile Research Institute and HKUST.

 🌞 Some people are just lucky.
 You can make yourself one of them.
+Open to

 ## Research Interests